digital-codes/cdl_funding_scraper/README.md

 **[Link to data](https://foerderdatenbankdump.fra1.cdn.digitaloceanspaces.com/data/data.zip)**

-- The Crawler runs approximately every second day.
+- The Crawler runs following cron syntax: `0 2 */2 * *`.
+First run occured on Mar 19.
 - The data includes programs currently available on the website, but also deleted programs.

 ## Data Structure Description